Available with Image Analyst license.

 Combining multiple continuous data layers with different ranges is not always meaningful.

-The Weighted Overlay tool is used most commonly for suitability modeling and should be used to ensure correct methodologies are followed.
-The Weighted Sum tool is useful when you want to maintain the model resolution or when floating-point output or decimal weights are required.
+The Weighted Overlay function is used most commonly for suitability modeling and should be used to ensure correct methodologies are followed.
+The Weighted Sum function is useful when you want to maintain the model resolution or when floating-point output or decimal weights are required.